learning-zone/javascript-basics/README.md

 * Session state is used for the persistence of user-specific data on the server’s end.

-**View State**: on the other hand is information specific to particular web page.
+**b.)
+View State**: on the other hand is information specific to particular web page.
 It is stored in a hidden field so that it isn't visible to the user.

 * Maintained at page level only.
 * View state can only be visible from a single page and not multiple pages.